jito-foundation/ncn-template/simulation-test-detailed-guide.md

 The simulation test is a comprehensive test case that simulates a complete tip router system with multiple operators, vaults, and token types.
 It tests the entire flow from setup to voting and consensus reaching.

-Note that at the bottem of these, there is a detailed explanations for each function mentioned in this guide
+Note: At the bottom of this guide, there are detailed explanations for each function mentioned.

 ## Test Components